karumdev55/event-scheduler-api/README.md

 # Scheduled Events API

 This project is a server-side application that provides an API for managing scheduled events.
 The API supports creating, updating, and retrieving events that occur once or recur weekly on specific days.
-A simple UI mockup is included as a demonstration of the intended frontend design.
+A simple UI mockup (screenshot) is included as a demonstration of the intended frontend design.

 ## Features